 Try these workouts only resting while you do your crunches or sit-ups.
 These workouts are challenging and only take a few minutes to do.
-I recommend that you try to incorporate push-ups and crunches into your workout three times a week and every other day, if you are not following a detailed program.
+Try to incorporate push-ups and crunches into your workout three times a week and every other day if you are not following a detailed program.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to firstname.lastname@example.org.